LuigiClemente/app1/README.md

 ### Introduction

 This document presents a comprehensive guide for developing a system that streams audio from an iPhone to Websocket via a Windows Laptop's built-in Bluetooth.
-The main components involved in this process are the iPhone, a Windows laptop with Bluetooth and Arduino software, and an Ubuntu VPS.
+The main components involved in this process are the iPhone, a Windows laptop with Bluetooth and Arduino software.

 The general steps include: